hamedvalizadeh/electronic-tutorial/Embedded_Programming/avr-workshop-a-hands-on-introduction-with-60-projects/Documents/Timer/Timer_ATMega328_Concept.md

 # Timers

-in `ATmega328p` there are two 8 bit timers name d`TIMER0` and `TIMER2` that their counter register have maximum value of 255, and one 16 bit timer named `TIMER1` that its counter register has maximum value of 65535.
+in `ATmega328p` there are two 8 bit timers name d`TIMER0` and `TIMER2` that their counter register have maximum value of 255, and one 16 bits timer named `TIMER1` that its counter register has maximum value of 65535.

 # Important Concepts

-to better understand timer in ATMega328, there is some key concepts to be aware of. they are as follow:
+to better understand timer in ATMega328, there are some key concepts to be aware of. they are as follow:

 - Top
 - Period
 - Duty Cycle
 - Mode
+- Output Voltage
 - Frequency
-- Output Voltage

-**HINT:** in contents related to timer concept, where-ever you see `nx` it refers to the timer index and register letter. we have three timers in ATMega328, so `n` could be 0, 1, or 2; and some registers have more that one byte that each one is distinguished with a letter that can be any thing from `A` to `Z`.
+**HINT:** in contents related to timer concept, where-ever you see `nx` it refers to the timer index and register letter. we have three timers in ATMega328, so `n` could be 0, 1, or 2; and some registers have more than one byte that each one is distinguished with a letter that can be any thing from `A` to `Z`.